memgraph/docs/products/ha_memgraph/v0.15.0/README.md

 ## About Memgraph

-HA Memgraph is an ACID compliant, highly available, transactional graph database management system based on the Raft protocol.
+HA Memgraph is an ACID compliant, highly available, transactional, in-memory graph database management system based on the Raft protocol.

 [//]: # (When adding a new documentation file, please add it to the list)